 It’s not an event per se but an ongoing attraction in the town that feels more like a rite of passage.
 If you’re visiting Limerick, you are almost obligated to stop at the Locke Bar to attend a Seisiún, a traditional music session that involves a pint or two and some dancing.

-The live traditional Irish dancers add a taste of authenticity to a legacy that can be seen worldwide, wherever a good Irish pub exists.
+The live traditional Irish dancers add a taste of authenticity to a legacy that can be seen worldwide, wherever a good Irish pub exists (and thus where the best Irish drinks exist).
 The party kicks off at nine every night.

 Daily at The Locke Bar

 Limerick Sings International Choral Festival

 Nearly 2,000 singers attended the 2022 edition of this awesome non-competitive celebration of all things choral.
 Over its existence, more than 70 choirs worldwide have delivered outstanding performances at venues like Redemptorist Church in Limerick and Holy Trinity Abbey Church in Adare.

 Aside from the main performances at the key venues, a special performance is scheduled outdoors at the Cliffs of Moher.
 Along the way, visitors can also enjoy a BBQ event and workshop.

 09 June – 11 June at University Concert Hall Limerick

 Here are some of the best places to stay in Limerick for your trip.